Times may have changed for gender expectations but still, no man wants to be told something isn’t working quite right.

 We test for testosterone levels and any problems with the hypothalamus, pituitary, thyroid and adrenal glands, which can contribute to hormonal imbalances.

-This is a test that many men seem to dread, but it’s actually a very simple process and our staff are very professional and reassuring.
-We have a private room in our clinic where you can produce (by masturbation) your sample, or if you live less than an hour away, you can produce it at home and bring it in.
-Once we have your sample we can assess sperm count, motility and shape of semen to identify any problems.
+This is a test that many men seem to dread, but it’s actually a very simple process.
+Analysis of your sample looks at sperm count, motility and shape of semen to identify any problems.
 Read more in our fact sheet.

 If your semen test results show there is no sperm in your semen, you may need other physical investigations to identify blockages.